jalama/vdd-pantheon/README.md

 # Vagrant Drupal Development for Pantheon

 This project is based on the original [VDD](https://www.drupal.org/project/vdd) and all the changes in their stable branch will be pulled into this repository.

-However, we have made (and still making) additions and changes so to resemble the Pantheon stack as much as possible.
+However, we have made (and are still making) additions and changes so to resemble the Pantheon stack as much as possible.

 ## Currently implemented changes